The red circle indicates the subject of this chapter

-Both katana and wakizashi have a shallow sori (curvature).
-Often the upper part width of the body tends to be narrower.
-Often but not always, the hamon starts small irregular, gradually gets a little bigger irregular, then a few inches under the yokote line it becomes small irregular.
-The boshi is Komaru-boshi.
+The swords made in the Musashi area, katana and wakizashi, have a shallow sori (curvature).
+Often the width of the upper part of the body tends to be narrow.
+Usually, the hamon starts with a small irregular pattern, gradually becomes a bigger irregular, then a few inches under the yokote line, it becomes a small irregular again.
+The boshi is usually Komaru-boshi.
 The Ji-hada is somewhat rough.
 Masame-hada shows on Shinogi-ji.

-Well-known swordsmiths in Musashi area are Nagasone Okisato Nyudo Kotetsu (長曽根興里入道虎徹), Noda Hannkei (野田繁慶).
+Well-known swordsmiths in Musashi area —- Nagasone Okisato Nyudo Kotetsu (長曽根興里入道虎徹), Noda Hannkei (野田繁慶).

 - Echizen ( 越前 ) and 5.
 Kaga (加賀 )